DeepakTatachar/Curvature-Clues/README.md

 ```

 ### ImageNet shadow models
-For ImageNet we use pre-trained models from [Feldman and Zhang](https://github.com/google-research/heldout-influence-estimation).
+For ImageNet we use pre-trained models from [Feldman and Zhang](https://github.com/google-research/heldout-influence-estimation), [Feldman and Zhang ImageNet ResNet50 redirect link](http://storage.googleapis.com/gresearch/heldout-training-checkpoints/imagenet-resnet50.tar.gz).
 We provide code to convert these models to pytorch in `./train/imagenet_shadow_models` directory.
 Set the path to ImageNet `libdata/indexed_tfrecords.py`.

 1. Please download `imagenet_index.npz` from [Feldman and Zhang](https://github.com/google-research/heldout-influence-estimation) and place it in `build_fz_imagenet/`
 2. Use the `build_imagenet.py` in the `build_fz_imagenet` directory to convert to TFRecord dataset.